1. English

 Is it necessary to acclimate before hiking Rainbow Mountain?

 Because of the elevation of Rainbow Mountain 5020m/17060ft it’s absolutely necessary to acclimatize in Cusco or the Sacred Valley for at least a few days before attempting the Rainbow Mountain.
-If you go the first or second day after arriving in cusco YOU’RE GONNA HAVE A BAD TIME!
+If you go the first or second day after arriving in Cusco YOU’RE GONNA HAVE A BAD TIME!
 If you cannot wait to get on the trail, consider hiking on of the other trial in the region, Rainbow Mountain is one of the highest hikes in the area.

 Can you hike Rainbow Mountain solo?